Since graduating, I have been working at Gusto on Financial Products team. You can get a better sense of what I've been up to on my resume!

 I worked on the Onboarding team writing infrastructure in Scala that will be used by many teams across the company.
 The code I wrote set the ground layer for any team to be able to send in-app prompts to users based on business logic they set.
 I also created the first set of prompts to take advantage of the infrastructure, currently hitting ~500,000 users/day.
 I worked across teams, constantly communicating with the Timelines team and client engineers, as well as writing code in the Timelines team codebase (part of the microservice architecture).
 I also spent time outside of my project reviewing my team members code and making refactors within our codebase whenever I could.

-At Lehigh University, I am a teaching assistant for CSE 216 or Software Engineering.
-My role is to meet with about 4 teams per week to discuss progress on their project, grade weekly assignments, hold office hours, and answer questions on Piazza.
-I love doing this because I have the chance to learn so much by helping others learn Software Engineering!
+At Lehigh University, I was a teaching assistant for Software Engineering (CSE 216).
+I met with 4 teams per week to discuss progress on their project, grade weekly assignments, hold office hours, and answer questions on Piazza.
+I loved doing this because I had the chance to learn so much by helping others learn Software Engineering!

 During the Summer and Winter of 2016, I worked at ASTM International as a Credit & Collections Analyst.
 In my position, I researched and discovered multiple cases of credit card fraud, and was able to stop shipment of the product, saving the company over $30,000.
 I also created an electronic file system which stored over 200 company contracts, which significantly reduced the time needed to access contracts.